weemo/Android-SDK/Helper/README.md

 ### Overview

-This project was made with Eclipse
+This project was made with Eclipse, to be sure of the compatibility of the SDK Helper we highly recommand to use this IDE.